mhart/ai-to-the-world-mcp-workshop/README.md

-# ai-to-the-world-mcp-workshop
+# 🌐 AI to the World: MCP Workshop

-## Welcome to the AI to the World MCP Workshop!
-Step 5
+## Welcome to Step 5: Adding Persistence with Cloudflare KV

 In this step, we'll add persistent storage to our MCP server using Cloudflare KV.
 We'll build a simple todo list that can be used by AI assistants to remember tasks for users.